Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Introduction

-In this paper, we study the system identification problem for parameterized non-linear systems in the presence of adversarial attacks.
-We model the unknown non-linear functions describing the system via a linear combination of some given basis functions, by taking advantage of their representation properties.
-Our goal is to learn the parameters of these basis functions that govern the updates of the dynamical system.
-Mathematically, we consider the following autonomous dynamical system:
+This paper lays the foundation for advancing online optimal control in the presence of large-but-sparse disturbances, such as certain adversarial attacks.
+A crucial first step in achieving this goal is accurately learning the system dynamics.
+To this end, we focus on the system identification problem for parameterized nonlinear systems, making necessary assumptions about the disturbance model, which will be discussed in later sections.
+We model the unknown nonlinear functions describing the system via a linear combination of some given basis functions, by taking advantage of their representation properties.
+Our objective is to estimate the parameters of these basis functions, which dictate the updates of the dynamical system.
+Formally, we consider the following autonomous dynamical system:

-where $f:\mathbb{R}^n \mapsto \mathbb{R}^m$ is a combination of $m$ known basis functions and $\bar{A}\in\mathbb{R}^{n\times m}$ is the unknown matrix of parameters.
-In addition, the system trajectory is attacked by the adversarial noise or disturbance $\bar{d}_t \in \mathbb{R}^n$, which is unknown to the system operator.
-At any time instance that the system is not attacked, we have $\bar d_t = 0$.
-In other words, the noise only stems from adversarial attacks.
-The goal of the system identification problem is to recover the ground truth matrix $\bar{A}$ using observations from the states of the system, i.e., $\{x_0,\dots,x_T\}$.
-The adversarial noise $\bar d_t$'s are designed by an attacker to maximize the impact as much as possible and yet keep the attacks undetectable to the system operator.
-The underlying assumptions about the noise model will be given later.
+where $f:\mathbb{R}^n \mapsto \mathbb{R}^m$ is a combination of $m$ known basis functions and $\bar{A}\in\mathbb{R}^{n\times m}$ is the unknown matrix of system parameters.
+The system trajectory is also influenced by the disturbance term $\bar{d}_t \in \mathbb{R}^n$.
+We consider a \textit{sparse-but-large} disturbance scenario, where the disturbance is sometimes zero but, when nonzero, takes large values.
+In the context of adversarial attack, a zero disturbance value for $\bar d_t$ indicates the absence of attack at time $t$, while a nonzero disturbance is typically large, designed to maximize the impact of the attack.
+The goal of the system identification problem is to recover the ground truth matrix $\bar{A}$ using observations of the system states, i.e., $\{x_0,\dots,x_T\}$.
+The model generating $\bar d_t$'s is unknown to the user; however, to ensure unique recoverability of the system from measurements, we will later introduce necessary assumptions on the disturbance model, referred to as \textit{semi-oblivious attacks}.